-Gregory Culley is a graphic and set designer based in Chicago.
-He most recently worked in the Dublin studio of Annie Atkins (graphic designer of Wes Anderson's The Grand Budapest Hotel and Spielberg's Bridge of Spies), recreating graphic props for her forthcoming book.
-Television credits include Pickler & Ben and Steve Harvey.
+Gregory Culley is a graphic and set designer based in Chicago, and is currently the Assistant Art Director for the daytime talk show Pickler & Ben.
+He has worked in the Dublin studio of Annie Atkins (graphic designer of Wes Anderson's The Grand Budapest Hotel and Spielberg's Bridge of Spies), recreating graphic props for her forthcoming book.
+Television credits include Pickler & Ben (Seasons 1-2) and Steve Harvey (Seasons 3-5).
 Gregory's select theatre credits include designs for Coriolanus (Commission Theatre), For Annie (The Sound), Paper City Phoenix (Tympanic Theatre), Year of the Rooster (Red Theatre Chicago), and Seagulls (The Sound/Chicago Musical Theatre Festival).
 He is an alumnus of Kenyon College, where he studied art history and drama. gregoryculley.com

 Georgi McCauley is a Chicago-based actress, writer and storyteller.
 She recently moved to Chicago from Los Angeles, where she acted in various comedy sketches, web series, and other forms of new media.
 She is a frequent performer at The Moth storytelling events, and recently won The Moth's Storyslam in Chicago.
 She has appeared in The Sound's Red Bowl at the Jeffs, For Annie, and Valentine's Plays, and her short play The Heart will appear in the upcoming Independence Plays.
 She studied at the Anthony Meindl Actor Workshop and is an alumni of Ithaca College and The National Theater Institute. georgimccauley.com

 Ella Pennington is a Chicago-based actress originally from the San Francisco Bay Area.
 Since graduating from Northwestern, she has worked with Griffin Theatre, Fearless Theatre, The Neighborhood Theatre, Theo Ubique (Jeff Award best musical), and Imagination Stage.
 She appeared in The Sound's production of Seagulls in 2015 as Nina and it has been one of her favorite roles to date.
 She is also the co-producer of Valentine's Plays and Independence Plays.
 Most recently, she appeared in the short film Cheese Shop. ellapennington.com